|Up to 45% off Dining Room Furniture*||Up to 65% off Jewelry & Watches*||Up to 70% off Select Area Rugs*||Up to 25% off Select Bedroom Furniture*|

 Check your grates.
 Make sure your grates are clean and oiled before you put your steaks on them.
 To oil the grate, you can use your tongs to rub fat trimmed from your steaks onto the hot cooking grates.

-Cooking methods matter.
+Cook with care.
 Lay the steak away from direct flames; as the steak cooks, fat will drip down and cause the flames to jump up and burn the steak.
-Cook the steak for 2 to 3 minutes, depending on how you like it cooked, and then rotate the steak 45 degrees and cook another 2 to 3 minutes to give the steak fancy diamond-patterned sear marks.
+Cook the steak for 2 to 3 minutes, depending on how you like it cooked, and then rotate the steak 45 degrees and cook another 2 to 3 minutes to give the steak diamond-patterned sear marks.
 Flip the steak and repeat the process on the other side.

 Keep it juicy.
 To preserve the natural juices of the meat, do not poke it or stab it with forks or knives while it's cooking.
 Always use tongs to turn your steak.